 Queensland Smoke Alarm Legislation - What you need to know

 Published: August 06, 2018 Last Updated: October 24, 2022

 How does the new Queensland smoke alarm legislation affect you?
 Lee speaks to Fallon Solutions electrician Joel will take you through the different stages and what you need to do to comply.

 Queensland Smoke Alarm Legislation - What you need to know - video transcript

 Lee: So we're here with Joel today to talk about smoke alarms and the changes in legislation.
 Joel, what has actually changed?

 Joel: Lee the Queensland Government has made some changes in smoke alarm legislation to make us safe in their own home.
-New legislation is calling for changes in the type of smoke alarm, how they installed and how they operate.
-Currently a lot of Queensland hopes have ionization alarms the new legislation has called for interconnected photoelectric alarms.
+New legislation is calling for changes in the type of smoke alarm, how they are installed and how they operate.
+Currently, a lot of Queensland homes have ionization alarms the new legislation has called for interconnected photoelectric alarms.

-Lee: Ok Joel what is the difference between an ionization and a photoelectric smoke alarm?
+Lee: Ok Joel what is the difference between ionization and a photoelectric smoke alarm?

 Joel: Lee the easiest way is to grab your smoke alarm unclip it pull it down from the ceiling and actually physically look at the back of the smoke alarm to see what's described.
-We can see this one here says photoelectric alarm so that complies the new legislation.
-If your smoke alarms looking slightly older or the home is slightly older again pull the smoke alarm away from the ceiling it will either say ionization or like this one it will show a radioactive symbol.
+We can see this one here says photoelectric alarm so that complies with the new legislation.
+If your smoke alarms look slightly older or the home is slightly older again pull the smoke alarm away from the ceiling it will either say ionization or like this one it will show a radioactive symbol.